+Participation in prevocational services is not a required pre-requisite for individual or small group supported employment services provided under the waiver.
+As individuals can choose to transition from school directly into supported employment.
 When Day Supports are provided in facility-based setting, the setting must be compliant with the standards outlined in the Home and Community-Based Settings Rule (as of 3/19/22) and must not isolate participants from community members not receiving HCBS services.
 Facility-based Day Supports must be provided by a licensed Day Supports provider that serves individuals with Intellectual and Developmental Disabilities.
-Individuals who receive facility-based Day Supports Facility once per week and therefore are able to maximize their time in the community with individuals without intellectual and developmental disabilities.
-Developmental Day is provided in day care settings with children who do not function with an intellectual or developmental disability.
+Individuals who receive facilitybased Day Supports only have to attend the Day Supports Facility once per week and therefore are able to maximize their time in the community with individuals without intellectual and developmental disabilities.
+Developmental Day is provided in day care settings for children who do not function with an intellectual or developmental disability.
 Day Supports provided in a facility-based setting, including licensed community day programs, may include prevocational activities.

 Individuals receiving prevocational services must have employment-related goals in their ISP; Competitive integrated employment in the community at or above the minimum wage is considered to be the optimal outcome of prevocational services.